latenitefilms/BRAWToolbox/README.md

 ## Frequently Asked Questions

+### Can I stabilise clips using the Gyroscope Data within the BRAW file?

+Yes, you can combine BRAW Toolbox with [Gyroflow Toolbox](https://github.com/latenitefilms/GyroflowToolbox) - simply apply the Gyroflow Toolbox effect to the video layer inside your synchronised clip.

 ### How much will BRAW Toolbox cost?

 We're not sure yet.
 We just want to get through the beta testing phase before deciding on a price.
 It'll depend on how much work is involved to update and support the software.